geudde/attic-chest/pages/13.reference/01.porden/docs.md

 But, lo ! a maid advances o'er the plain,
 Whose garb proclaims a daughter of the main.
-Fair was her form ; with pearls embroider'd round,
+Fair was her form; with pearls embroider'd round,
 Her robe of snowy coral swept the ground.
 Pearl was her zone — of pearl the wand she bore,
 And pearl the splendid coronet she wore;